 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-April is National Parkinson’s Disease Awareness Month.
-The experts at NorthShore Neurological Institute answers questions to help raise awareness about this common and often disabling neurological disorder.
+The experts at NorthShore Neurological Institute answer questions to help raise awareness about this common and often disabling neurological disorder.

 Are the children of a parent with Parkinson’s disease likely to inherit the disease?
 Is there a greater risk if the father or the mother has the disease?